asdfghjkl20203/ritchken-trevor-algorithm/README.md

-This repo contains an implementation of the Ritchken-Trevor algorithm to price American put options.
+This repo. contains the implementation of the Ritchken-Trevor algorithm to price American put options.
 # Running the Code
 [NumPy](http://www.numpy.org/) package is required.
 Then, just type `python hw4.py` to execute the code.
 # Inputs